Mrpi314tech/UC37software/README.md

 <h3>To uninstall</h3>
 <pre><code>~/UC37software/UC37_remove.sh</code></pre>
  <h2>Skills</h2>
-Welcom to skills, the place where you can download abilities to expand UC37's helpfulness.
+Welcome to skills, the place where you can download abilities to expand UC37's helpfulness.
 Currently, there are 2 skills, a timer and a program that allowws you to control your kasa tp-link devices.
 Here is the link to skills: https://github.com/Mrpi314tech/UC37skills
 <h3>UC37 can:</h3>
 Talk to you